phantompunk/phantompunk.github.io/content/til/email-alerts-sf.md

  - When snowflakes credit usage increases by a percentage
  - Resource consumption for snow pipes increases

 You can do this by pairing a Snowflake Alert with a Notification Integration.
-[Notification Integrations](https://docs.snowflake.com/en/user-guide/alerts) are Snowflake constructs that provide an interface with 3rd party services like queues, email, etc. Email type integrations are natively supported.
+[Notification Integrations](https://docs.snowflake.com/en/user-guide/alerts) are Snowflake constructs that provide an interface to 3rd party services (e.g. queues, email, etc).
+Email-type integrations are natively supported.

 1. Create a Notification Integration for Email
 ```sql